TantorLabs/pg_perfbench/README.md

 --docker-pg-port=5432
 ```

+see more details on benchmark configuration for a database in a Docker container [here](doc/docker_mode_usage.md).
 ### Common instruction
 When utilizing an SSH connection, ensure that the postgres user has the privilege to clear the file
 system cache on the database server.
 For a Docker connection, identify the user operating the tool